-Arthroscopy knee surgery is the most common procedure for pain and osteoarthritis yet medical research casts considerable doubt on the operation.
+Arthroscopy knee surgery is the most common procedure for pain and osteoarthritis yet medicine's own research casts considerable doubt on the operation.

 A group of nearly two hundred patients with stubborn pain that would not respond to six months of medical treatment, were operated on by one highly experienced orthopaedic doctor; the US National Basketball Association surgeon.